ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r00|
      - :math:`\begin{cases}AB \perp CD\\ CD \perp EF \\ABE \text{ non-collinear}\end{cases} \implies AB \parallel EF`
-     - Two lines AB, EF, that are orthogonal to a same line CD are parallel to one another.
+     - Two lines AB, EF, that are orthogonal to a same line CD are parallel to one another. **This rule is not in the final rules.txt file because it is covered by AR.**

 .. |r00| image:: ../../_static/images/rules/r00.png
     :width: 100%